2022–23 Women's Championship

-The 2022–23 Women's Championship season (also known as the Barclays Women's Championship for sponsorship reasons) will be the fifth season of the rebranded Women's Championship, the second tier of women's football in England.
+The 2022–23 Women's Championship season (also known as the Barclays Women's Championship for sponsorship reasons) was the fifth season of the rebranded Women's Championship, the second tier of women's football in England.

 Ahead of the season the top two tiers unveiled a new visual identity, dropping "The FA" from the league names as part of the long term strategy for the leagues to be under new ownership in the future.
 Having sponsored the first tier since the 2019–20 season, it marks the first season of Barclays as the title partner of the Women's Championship.

+On 2 April 2023, Coventry United were mathematically confirmed as relegated from the Championship after four seasons in the second division.
+They sat 10 points adrift from safety with three games remaining.
+On 23 April 2023, Bristol City were confirmed as champions with one game remaining, holding a four point lead ahead of final day opponents Birmingham City.
+They earned promotion back to the WSL after two seasons in the Championship.

 Teams

 Twelve teams will compete in the Championship for the 2022–23 season, the same number as the previous season.
 Liverpool were promoted to the FA WSL as 2021–22 FA Women's Championship winners.
 They were replaced by Birmingham City who finished bottom of the FA WSL in the 2021–22 season and were relegated after 20 years in the top flight.
 Watford were relegated to the FA Women's National League after just one season in the Championship.
 They were replaced by Southern Premier Division winners Southampton who beat Northern Premier Division winners Wolverhampton Wanderers in the 2021–22 FA Women's National League playoff to earn promotion.